-Phase one of the Suncoaster Trail is 37 kms long, about two metres wide and travels through old Crown land forest roadways and trails along a series of beautiful lakes.
-There are exit points near Sunshine Coast communities giving users access to some of the Coast’s finest accommodations and services.
+Phase one of the Suncoaster Trail is 37 km long, about two metres wide, and travels through old Crown land forest roadways and trails along a series of beautiful lakes.
+There are exit points near Sunshine Coast communities, giving users access to some of the Coast’s finest accommodations and services.

 If you continue along the Suncoaster Trail you will almost come down to the highway and you will see that the trail becomes more of a manicured gravel path.
 At this point, across the road is Sakinaw Lake Rd.
 On a hot day, if you detour down this road, you won’t regret it because there is a great spot to have a quick, refreshing dip in the lake.

 Just past the golf course, at McKay Road it is necessary to travel on the highway for several kilometres to Menacher Road.
-(In actual fact there is a trail through here, but it is not officially part of the Suncoaster because there is a bridge over Anderson Creek that is not wide or strong enough for ATV’s – click here to check it out.)
+In actual fact there is a trail through here, but it is not officially part of the Suncoaster because there is a bridge over Anderson Creek that is not wide or strong enough for ATV’s (click here to check that out).
 Be sure to stop for a bite to eat at the roadside grill where you can get a cold drink and a burger to sustain you until your next stop.
-If you want to make another detour, head down Garden Bay Rd. until you get to Garden Bay Lake where again you can refresh with a swim in the crystal clear lake.
+If you want to make another detour, head down Garden Bay Road until you get to Garden Bay Lake where again you can refresh with a swim in the crystal clear lake.
 The Katherine Lake Regional Park entrance is across from Garden Bay Lake and offers great campsites and a sweet lake for swimming.
 This campsite has washrooms and showers as well.

-Getting back on the road (or trail again) you will need to make your way back out to Hwy.
-101 if you made a detour and turn right and within a couple of kilometres you will come to Menacher Rd. on your left.
+Getting back on the road (or trail again) you will need to make your way back out to Highway 101.
+If you made a detour and turn right and within a couple of kilometres you will come to Menacher Road on your left.
 This road will take you up off the highway and back on the Suncoaster Trail.
 After a bit of a climb, this next section of the trail mostly follows old forest service roads, is well signed and a bit remote.
-After several kilometres you will reach Homesite Forest Service Rd.
+After several kilometres you will reach Homesite Forest Service Road.
 This is the official end of phase one.

-At this point, you can turn right and head down to Hwy.
-101 and turn left to follow it approx. 13 kms into Sechelt.
-However, if you think you’d like to take a back roads and trail route into Sechelt click here for directions.“
+At this point, you can turn right and head down to Highway 101 and turn left to follow it approximately 13 kms into Sechelt.
+However, if you think you’d like to take a back roads and trail route into Sechelt click here for directions.

-Trail head parking is located at the corner of Sunshine Coast Highway (HWY 101) and Egmont Road minutes from Earls Cove ferry terminal.
-This trail currently terminates at the intersection of HYW 101 and the Homesite Creek Forest Service Road in Halfmoon Bay.
+Trail head parking is located at the corner of Sunshine Coast Highway (Highway 101) and Egmont Road, minutes from Earls Cove ferry terminal.
+This trail currently terminates at the intersection of Highway 101 and the Homesite Creek Forest Service Road in Halfmoon Bay.